 After 25 years of working in clay, my hands have developed chronic tendinitis which has morphed into arthritis.
 The pain of throwing on the potter’s wheel became so great, I had to make the difficult decision to give it up – the wheel, not the clay!

-In 2020, Sam & I have decided to slow our pace a bit, so you won’t find me at the big shows (Indian Market, Heard Museum, Eiteljorg, Red Earth, etc.) Another hard decision, but the physical demands of life on the show circuit have become more than we want at this stage of our lives.
-I won’t be giving up clay any time soon, so you can still find my work on this fancy new website, as well at these fine galleries:
+In 2020, Sam & I decided to slow our pace a bit, so you won’t find me at the big shows (Indian Market, Heard Museum, Eiteljorg, Red Earth, etc.) Another hard decision, but the physical demands of life on the show circuit have become more than we want at this stage of our lives.
+I won’t be giving up clay any time soon, so you can still find my work on this fancy new website, as well as at these fine galleries:

 - Worrell Gallery in Santa Fe